Kugelbyte/My-Learning-Journal/2025/November.md

 **Thoughts**
 * If there are insufficient checks, attackers can use algorithm confusion to forge malicious JWTs without needing server's secret signing key.
+---

+### **November 19.
+2025**

+**What I Learned ?**
+* Learned about OAuth 2.0 and the OAuth flow.
+* OAuth 2.0 is used in modern web apps, it allows the web apps to access a certain amount of user information on other applications.
+* There are various OAuth flows, two of the most widely used are:
+  - Authorization Code grant
+  - Implicit grant

+**Thoughts**
+* This is a big and somewhat complex topic, but since its used in majority of web apps, its worth exploring.